-Targeted to specific locations
+2.2.9 Targeted to specific locations

-Broad, generalised warnings are less effective than warnings targeted to, and identifying specific locations, providing specific advice.
+Broad, generalised warnings are less effective than warnings targeted to specific locations that provide specific advice.
 In a widespread event such as flooding for example, it can be more effective to issue multiple warnings concurrently, targeted and tailored to different locations, rather than one broad warning.